iannguyen/gospot/README.md

 [cashout]: ./images/cashout.png

-- For each of the winning profits, `cashout` is called. `Cashout` finds the optimal payout for for the amount through the values generated in the `@bp_table`and deducts the respective item from the `@skins_hash`.
+- For each of the winning profits, `cashout` is called. `Cashout` finds the optimal collection of items for the amount by reading the values generated in the `@bp_table`and deducts the respective item from the `@skins_hash`.
 - While iterating through the optimal payout, if the `@skins_hash` doesn't have the necessary item, the `@bp_table` is recalculated, but not with the original `@max` profit.
-Every time an item is deducted from the current payout, the `@max` gets updated to the maximum of the current `remaining` profit, or the `next` profit, insuring that the the `@bp_table` doesn't compute values that have already been computed.
+Every time an item is deducted from the current payout, the `@max` gets updated to the maximum of the current `remaining` amount, or the `next` profit, insuring that the the `@bp_table` doesn't compute values that have already been computed.

+![bp_table]

+[bp_table]: ./images/bp_table.png

+Here is a preview of the `@bp_table` calculation.

+- By sacrificing memory for time, the average is an O(n*k) time complexity solution.
+Where `n` represents the max profit amount, and `k` represents the unique number of items.